abdelrahmanemad463/Laravel-Complaint-Management-System/memory.md

 ## Maintenance Rule

-After every meaningful code change — and the user expects this on **every** edit — verify the final implementation and update this file, then keep the other project docs in sync (`project_structure.md`, `database_design.md`, `complete_project_specification.md`) whenever the change touches features, localization, schema, routes, permissions, architecture, configuration, UI/flows, tests, deployment, or known limitations.
+After every meaningful code change — and the user expects this on **every** edit — verify the final implementation and update this file, then keep the other project docs in sync (`project_structure.md`, `database_design.md`, `complete_project_specification.md`, and `questions_and_answers.md` where behaviour is described in Q&A form) whenever the change touches features, localization, schema, routes, permissions, architecture, configuration, UI/flows, tests, deployment, or known limitations.
 Code is authoritative if this file ever conflicts with the implementation; reconcile the discrepancy instead of preserving stale memory.

 ## Specification synchronization